Bonbon (mobile phone operator): Summary

 Bonbon offers exclusively prepaid SIM cards and Internet SIM cards.
 In October 2011, the number of mobile network customers reached more than 300,000.
 Bonbon was the first network in Croatia not to have a call setup fee.
-It differs from other conventional mobile phone operators by not having standardized tariffs, but instead lets the users choose the specific combination of voice, SMS and data packages.
+It differs from other conventional mobile phone operators by not having standardized tariffs but instead lets the users choose the specific combination of voice, SMS and data packages.
 It presents itself as an on-line brand, with customer service operating exclusively via social networks.

-History (2010 – present)
+History

 Bonbon commenced operations on 1 October 2010, as a mobile virtual network operator using the T-Mobile network.
 The name bonbon probably originated from the Croatian word for a top-up card (bon).
 The name also resembles the Croatian word for candy – bombon.
 Although the correct number of users is widely unknown, in October 2011 the company announced that the number of customers topped 100,000 and in January 2015 they announced over their Facebook page that they had reached more than 200.000 subscribers.

 Products and services

 SIM card

 The SIM card is the main product.
 It supports all standard 2G, 3G and LTE services.
 The SIM card can be acquired in two ways: by purchasing one at the newsstand or ordering one from the bonbon website.
 As bonbon uses the T-Mobile network, the SIM can function only with mobile phones that are either unlocked or locked to the T-Mobile network.
-Bonbon is known to offer the smallest top-up card on the market in the amount of 10 kunas.
+Bonbon is known to offer the smallest top-up card on the market for 10 kunas.

 Internet SIM card

-The Internet SIM card can be acquired exclusively on bonbon’s web shop.
+The Internet SIM card can be acquired exclusively on Bonbon's web shop.
 It automatically activates once the user starts using it.
-It allows the user to send and receive SMS’s, but does not permit voice calls.
+It allows the user to send and receive SMSs but does not permit voice calls.